-7.3.1 Policies - Education and awareness
+7.5.1.1 Policies: education and awareness

-- An interpretation plan shall be developed to interpret the historic importance of the property and its association with the family and work of Sir Truby King.
-This shall include: - The house will be used Use of the house as a central information and interpretation centre for the Park - A schedule of regular open days and guided tours for the house and garden will be developed in conjunction with the Truby King House and Garden Trust - On site interpretation
+- a) An interpretation plan will be developed to interpret the historic importance of the property and its association with the family and work of Sir Truby King.
+This shall include: - ▶ the house will be used as a central information and interpretation centre for the park - a schedule of regular open days and guided tours for the house and garden will be developed in conjunction with the Truby King House and Garden Trust.

-The park needs to offer opportunities to both local residents who use it as their local neighbourhood park and visitors who are incorporating the Park into a longer walk.

-All who will come to visitors should be encouraged to experience a unique historic house and garden and learn about the work of Sir Frederick and Isabella Truby King.
+The park needs to offer opportunities to both local residents who use it as their neighbourhood park and visitors who are incorporating the park into a longer walk.
+All visitors should be encouraged to experience a unique historic house and garden and learn about the work of Sir Frederic and Isabella Truby King.

 The location and size of the property mean that casual visitation will remain low except during spring.
-Open days and guided tours where face to face interpretation can unlock the stories have been successful and could provide a way of increasing visitation as well as providing memorable experiences.
+Open days and guided tours where face-to-face interpretation can unlock the stories have been successful and could provide a way of increasing visitation as well as providing memorable experiences.
 Regular activities where the house and garden are open with guides present to tell stories and give guided walks could increase use and the profile of this special place.
-For instance regular monthly open days on a Sunday would provide a guaranteed service.
-In addition provision of on demand tours could cater for out of town visitors/cruise ship passengers and so on.
+For instance, regular monthly open days on a Sunday would provide a guaranteed service.
+In addition, provision of on-demand tours could cater for out of town visitors/cruise ship passengers and so on.
 This could be linked to tours of the other botanic gardens or as part of more specialist historical tours.